sudheera96/Group-4--Hunt-game/README.md

    4. The hunt master chooses an existing quest for the competion.
    5. The hunt master invites a list of teams to compete about a week before.

    6. Each team captain can accept or reject the invitation.
    7. By 24 hours before the competition, if not accepted, assume rejection.
    8. Only the User with admin previlages will be allowed to add new locations.
+* Other Important Roles.
+   1. Developer team roles are not the same as user roles.
+   2. The user will be able to create competition, add locations, and create Quests.
+   3. The developer will have complete rights on the application.
+   4. The user who creates the quest or competition or location will not be able to play as a player.